 address: 350 route du Bouchet, 74400, Chamonix; tel: 04 50 53 61 59 / FB page;

-🥗 Le Robinson (Bois du Bouchet, Chamonix) – Le Robinson, which has a lovely location in 🌲 the Bois du Bouchet, changed hands again last ☀️ summer season.
+🥗 Le Robinson (Bois du Bouchet, Chamonix) – Le Robinson, which has a lovely location in 🌲 the Bois du Bouchet, changed hands again last ☀️ summer season, with Index Bus now in place.
 It offers: a covered outdoor terrace, a playground for children, a treehouse, pétanque, volley ball and other games.
-It also puts on concerts and other family events.
+There are also concerts and other family events.

 address: 309 promenades des Crèmeries, 74400, Chamonix; tel: 09 50 87 37 46 / FB page;

 🥗 La Crèmerie la Montagne (Bois du Bouchet, Chamonix) – this restaurant, also located in the 🌲 Bois du Bouchet, has some individual tables with curtained shade, lounge chairs and plenty of green, green grass!